YANG-SOBER/UwMVS/README.md

 - **`Videos`**: Stores real-world underwater video sequences.
 - **Note**: Scenarios 1–18 were recorded in the Red Sea, and Scenarios 19–21 near Puerto Galera Island.

+### ✔ Multi-Task Potential of the UwMVS Dataset

+The proposed UwMVS dataset can be applied to a wide range of underwater vision tasks, including but not limited to:

+* Underwater multi-view stereo
+* Underwater image enhancement
+* Underwater novel view synthesis
+* Underwater video interpolation and extrapolation
+* Underwater surface normal estimation
+* Underwater mesh reconstruction

+> 📌 For underwater surface normal estimation and mesh reconstruction tasks, ground-truth surface normals can be estimated using least squares plane fitting, followed by bilateral filtering to reduce noise while preserving edges.
+This direction will be explored in future work.

 ## :ocean: Underwater Multi-View Images Synthesis

 <div align="center">